XtraCube/FixedCam/README.md

 # Fixed Cam
-Adds an option for fixed camera on the player
+Adds an option for fixed camera on the player.
+Thanks to Pure#3599 for requesting the idea

 [Among Us Fixed Cam Example](https://imgpile.com/images/75hmQM.gif)